TommyTran732/QubesOS-Scripts/README.md

 # QubesOS-Scripts
 My scripts for setting up QubesOS.

 Running these scripts should be very straight forward.
-For the default Fedora template, run fedora.sh to trim it down first.
+For the default Fedora template, run fedora-gnome.sh to trim it down first.

 After you are done running those scripts, any other script can be used in a different template based on those trimmed down templates to create their respective virtual machines.